Peter Rüchel: Life and career

 On 23 July 1977, the legendary first Rockpalast Nacht with Roger McGuinn's Thunderbyrd, Rory Gallagher, and Little Feat rose in the Essen Grugahalle.
 Since then, two rock nights took place each year, which in addition to the TV distribution were broadcast over radio in Hi-Fi stereo quality.
 Up to around 1983 the average number of people reached was around 8000 to 10000 in the Grugahalle plus some 25 million remote listeners.
 Despite their cult status, however, the concerts never became a quota wonder.
 Even spectacular rock nights such as The Who in 1981 or a concert recording of the Rolling Stones in Paris in 1976 brought it to a viewing audience of just 5%.
-The disastrous result of the Rockpalast of 19 October 1985, when The Armory Show, Squeeze, Rodgau Monotones and Ruben Blades drew just 3000 viewers into the Grugahalle (Rüchel: My most depressing moment!) sealed the fate of the show - Rockpalast was discontinued in 1986.
+The disastrous result of the Rockpalast of 19 October 1985, when The Armoury Show, Squeeze, Rodgau Monotones and Ruben Blades drew just 3000 viewers into the Grugahalle (Rüchel: My most depressing moment!) sealed the fate of the show - Rockpalast was discontinued in 1986.

 It took until 1995 before Rockpalast came back.
 The broadcasters were looking for ways to bridge the night hours cheaply, so concerts from the Rockpalast archives were broadcast.
 After overwhelming viewer reactions, Rüchel began to carefully set up his own productions again.
 Although the first Loreley festival was still a flop in 1995, in the following year the festival became a major success with David Bowie, Pulp and Iggy Pop.
 Since then, the annual Loreley festival and Bizarre-Festival have been reliable fixtures in the programme.
 The same held true for the rock nights in the Philipshalle in Düsseldorf.

 Rüchel made friends with some of the music scene's performers over the years, including Pete Townshend, whom he first met in London in 1981, as well as Little Steven.

 In 2003 Peter Rüchel left the active role in the show at the Rock am Ring, but continued to serve the Rockpalast as a consultant and editor of the Rockpalast DVD series.

 In later years, Rüchel lived with his family in Leverkusen-Wiesdorf.
 He died following a serious illness at age 81, just 17 days before his 82nd birthday.
 He was buried on the 12 March 2019 at the St. Annen cemetery (Berlin)|cemetery of St. Annen church (Dahlem)|St. Annen in Berlin-Dahlem.